J3rryBl4nks/J3rryBl4nks/README.md

 I'm an infosec engineer who loves hacking things.
 I love cracking passwords, privesc, and finding unintended paths to turn into software exploits.
-I'm active in the #Infosec-Prep and #HackTheBox discords under this same name.
+I'm active in the #Infosec-Prep discord under this same name.

 Feel free to email me j3rrybl4nks@protonmail.com to ask about anything hosted in my github.